Julie Carp: Introduction

 Katy Cavanagh (pictured) was cast to play Julie, who was created as a love interest for Kirk Sutherland (Andy Whyment).

 The character of Julie Carp was initially introduced as love interest of established character Kirk Sutherland (Andy Whyment).
 Julie became a "permanent fixture" in the serial and was soon developed into the roles of a machinist and later a supervisor at the Underworld factory.
 In another storyline Julie has a pregnancy scare.
 In an "emotional" episode Kirk finds her pregnancy test with Julie under the impression that she was pregnant.
 A spokesperson for Coronation Street said that Kirk would have been one of the show's most unlikely fathers and would have doted on their child.

 In 2009 producers decided to put Julie at the forefront of storylines.
 They separated her from Kirk and cast Sharon Duce to play her mother Paula Carp; who was introduced on a temporary basis to accommodate one particular storyline.
-Coronation Street's producer Kim Crowther had previously told Kris Green of Digital Spy of her intentions to implement a storyline which would connect the characters of Julie, Eileen Grimshaw (Sue Cleaver) and Rita Sullivan (Barbara Knox).
+Coronation Street's producer Kim Crowther had previously told Kris Green of Digital Spy of her intentions to implement a storyline which would connect the characters of Julie, Eileen Grimshaw (Sue Cleaver) and Rita Tanner (Barbara Knox).